18F/identity-idp/docs/sdk-upgrade.md

     ![acuant-vesion-location](https://user-images.githubusercontent.com/546123/232644328-35922329-ad30-489e-943f-4125c009f74d.png)

 9. Assuming the version is correct, you are ready to test it.
 On your phone, tap to photograph your state ID card.
 Point the camera at the card.
 Ensure the SDK finds the edges of the card and captures an image.
-Normally the SDK will put a yellowish box over the card to show were it believes the edges are.
+Normally the SDK will put a yellowish box over the card to show where it believes the edges are.

 10. After you have photographed the front and back of your card, you have tested the SDK locally.
 You do not need to submit the images.
 If you have both an Android and an iPhone, test the SDK with both of them.
 (Or, pair with someone who has the other type of phone.)